milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

        [posts])]))
 ```

-check it in the browser!
+Check it in the browser!

-cool, it's getting ready now but it's super ugly! let's do some css styling
+Cool, it's getting ready now but it's super ugly!
+Let's do some css styling!

-edit stlye.css in the client
+Edit stlye.css in the client.

-vertical labels for the cards :
+Vertical labels for the cards :

 ```
 .verticaltext {